SmarDex-Ecosystem/usdn-contracts/script/README.md

 - `INIT_LONG_AMOUNT`: amount to use for the `initialize` function call (if not provided, then initialization is skipped).

 Example for an anvil fork using the real wstETH and depositing 1 ETH for both vault side and long side:
+Will also link oracles to the real mainnet configuration:
 ```
 export DEPLOYER_ADDRESS=0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266
 export WSTETH_ADDRESS=0x7f39C581F595B53c5cb19bD0b3f8dA6c935E2Ca0